robey/globwatch/README.md

 - `snapshot` - previous state to resume from, as captured with `snapshot()` (see "Snapshots" below).

+- `persistent` - if false, unref the watches so they don't keep node running.
+  Default is false.

 - `debug` - a function to call to log debug info while running.
 This function will be called with a string to log whenever certain changes or events occur, so it can be noisy, but may be useful for general debugging.